yssl/VIntSearch/README.md

     - Download this plugin and extract it in `~/.vim/`

 This plugin requires a version of vim with python support.
 You can check your vim with `:echo has('python')`.
-If your vim doesn't support python, one of the easiest solutions would be installing a more featured version of vim by:
-`sudo apt-get install vim-nox`
+- Linux: If your vim doesn't support python, one of the easiest solutions would be installing a more featured version of vim by `sudo apt-get install vim-gtk`.
+- Windows: gvim for Windows is already equipped with python support.

 ## Getting Started

 1. You need Exuberant Ctags to fully use this plugin.
-If you don't have it, please install it first: ```sudo apt-get install exuberant-ctags```.
+If you don't have it, please install it first:
+	- Linux: ```sudo apt-get install exuberant-ctags```.
+	- Windows: Download source & binary for windows from http://ctags.sourceforge.net/ and extract ctags.exe to one of the system path directory.
 2. Install this plugin.
 3. Open one of your source files with vim.
 4. Build a tag file by typing **:VIntSearchBuildSymbolDB**.
 The tag file will be created in the nearest ancestor dir that contains a repository dir such as ```.git```, or in the current working dir if the source file is not managed by any version control system (You can change this behavior via ```g:vintsearch_searchpathmode```).